EdwardBerman/shopt/README.md

 run(`$(PyCall.python) -m pip install astropy`)
 ```

-Once all dependencies are handled, the user now should clone this repository to obtain its file contents.
-There are future plans to release shopt onto the julia package repository, but for now the user needs these files contents.

 After the file contents are downloaded the user can run ```julia shopt.jl [configdir] [outdir] [catalog] [scifile]``` as stated above.
 Alternatively, they can run the shellscript that calls shopt in whatever program they are working with to create their catalog.
-For example, in a julia program you may use ```run(`./runshopt.sh [configdir] [outdir] [datadir]`)```
+For example, in a julia program you may use ```run(`./runshopt.sh [configdir] [outdir] [catalog] [scifile]`)```

 ## Program Architecture

-tutorialNotebook.ipynb
-> See for yourself how to run Shopt!

 shopt.jl
 > A runner script for all functions in this software

 dataPreprocessing.jl
-> A wrapper for python code to handle fits files and dedicated file to deal with data cleaning and adding noise to test robustness of the software
+> A wrapper for python code to handle fits files and dedicated file to deal with data cleaning

 dataOutprocessing.jl
-> Convert data into a .shopt file.
-Access this data with readData()
+> Convert data into a summary.shopt file.
+Access this data with reader.jl.
+Produces some additional python plots.

+reader.jl
+> Get Point Spread Functions at an arbitrary (u,v) by reading in a summary.shopt file

 plot.jl
 > A dedicated file to handle all plotting